 The Federal Communicators Network (FCN) is an independent, volunteer network of federal employees managing U.S. government communications.
 For nearly 20 years, FCN has helped communicators serve the taxpayer through:

-- Our first tele-seminar, held in August 2011, was sponsored by the National Association of Government Communicators.
-With 120 participants, it was the largest monthly training event we have held in the past two years.
+Our first tele-seminar, held in August 2011, was sponsored by the National Association of Government Communicators and had 120 participants.
 In addition, Government Executive Magazine and the Council for Excellence in Government have supported FCN's work.

 Thanks to founding member David Starck, Bureau of the Public Debt, for helping us put this information together.
 View archival web page from FCN's founding.